jc183-jcl/jc183-jcl/README.md

 ## Hi there 👋
+I am a Quantitative Ecologist, always learning something new.
+I work in the space of biodiversity genomics, climate data analytics and statistical modelling.
+In my free time, I enjoy biking and going for walks.
+Always happy to help, so get in touch if needed.

+JCL

 <!--
 **jc183-jcl/jc183-jcl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.